-Students interested in a baccalaureate degree should investigate programs in the Environmental Biology, Environmental Studies or the Sustainable Resources Management departments.
+Students interested in a baccalaureate degree may wish to investigate programs in the Environmental Biology, Environmental Studies or the Sustainable Resources Management departments.
 Transfer is possible upon completion of the A.A.S. degree at Wanakena.
 Students should consult with an advisor in the Undergraduate Admissions office as soon as possible.

-The freshman year environmental and natural resources conservation curriculum consists of general studies courses which may be taken at any accredited four-year, community, or agricultural college, or college of technology.
+The freshman year environmental and natural resources conservation curriculum consists of general studies courses which may be taken at any accredited four-year, community, or technical college.

 Course Codes Credits

-General Biology with lab 4
+General Biology with lab G 4

 Science Course with lab (Biology, Chemistry, or Physics) 4

-English with a Focus on Writing (Two 3-credit courses) 6
+English with a Focus on Writing (Two 3-credit courses) G 6

-Trigonometry or pre-calculus (1 course) 3
+Trigonometry or pre-calculus (1 course) G 3

-Diversity, Equity, Inclusion & Social Justice 3
+Diversity, Equity, Inclusion & Social Justice G 3

 Total Maximum Transfer Credits 20